Communicating Impact: The Key to Credible Sustainability Stories

 - Jan 8

-- 2 min read
+- 3 min read

+Impact has become one of the most overused and misunderstood words in sustainability communications.
 Everyone wants to show they’re making a difference.
-The problem is that, under pressure, many organisations end up saying more than they can prove or promising more than they can deliver.
+But here’s the catch: under pressure, many organisations end up saying more than they can prove or promising more than they can deliver.

 For example: